21centuryweather/21st-Century-Weather-Software-Wiki/AM3/new-configurations.md

 ```bash
 git push --set-upstream origin n512e-1983
 ```
+Because `n512e-1983` is a new branch that only exists on your local repo, you need to set up the same in the remote repository "origin" the first time you push to Github.
+So, `--set-upstream` will create the branch in the remote repository.
+After that, for following updates, you can use `git push` and it will work the same.

 Now you can check your configuration on GitHub and share it with others.